loopbackio/loopback-next/examples/passport-login/README.md

 - Copy `oauth2-providers.template.json` from this example project's root to `oauth2-providers.json`
-- Update google oauth2 config with the values for `clientID/clientSecret` from your google test app.
+- Update Google oauth2 config with the values for `clientID/clientSecret` from your Google test app.

   ```
   "google-login": {